Qualification(s): LLB (Hons) and B Arts in International Studies

 - assisted victims of sexual harassment and discrimination make complaints to their employers and to NSW Anti-Discrimination Board and Australian Human Rights Commission, which have resulted in settlement outcomes

-- assisted victims of bullying make applications to the Fair Work Commission seeking orders to stop the bullying, and
+- assisted victims of workplace bullying make applications to the Fair Work Commission seeking orders to stop the bullying, and

 - assisted employees who have a disability in obtaining reasonable adjustments to their employment conditions in order to accommodate their disability.